NagisaYumaa/nagisayumaa.github.io/_posts/2024-07-23-Writeup_funbox_easy.md

 # Write-Up funbox:  Easy
 ## 1. Enumeration

-i used netdicover to see where is ur lab
+i used netdicover to see where is my lab

 ```terminal
 sudo netdiscover